Gene knockdown: RNA interference

 RNA interference (RNAi) is a means of silencing genes by way of mRNA degradation.
 Gene knockdown by this method is achieved by introducing small double-stranded interfering RNAs (siRNA) into the cytoplasm.
 Small interfering RNAs can originate from inside the cell or can be exogenously introduced into the cell.
 Once introduced into the cell, exogenous siRNAs are processed by the RNA-induced silencing complex (RISC).
 The siRNA is complementary to the target mRNA to be silenced, and the RISC uses the siRNA as a template for locating the target mRNA.
 After the RISC localizes to the target mRNA, the RNA is cleaved by a ribonuclease.

 RNAi is widely used as a laboratory technique for genetic functional analysis.
-RNAi in organisms such as C. elegans and Drosophila melanogaster provides a quick and inexpensive means of investigating gene function.
+RNAi in organisms such as Caenorhabditis elegans and Drosophila melanogaster provides a quick and inexpensive means of investigating gene function.
 In C. elegans research, the availability of tools such as the Ahringer RNAi Library give laboratories a way of testing many genes in a variety of experimental backgrounds.
 Insights gained from experimental RNAi use may be useful in identifying potential therapeutic targets, drug development, or other applications.
 RNA interference is a very useful research tool, allowing investigators to carry out large genetic screens in an effort to identify targets for further research related to a particular pathway, drug, or phenotype.